wavesplatform/Waves/docker/README.md

     docker run -v /docker/waves/waves-data:/var/lib/waves -v /docker/waves/waves-config:/etc/waves -p 6869:6869 -p 6862:6862 -e JAVA_OPTS="-Dwaves.rest-api.enable=yes -Dwaves.wallet.password=myWalletSuperPassword" -ti wavesplatform/wavesnode
     ```

 2. Waves Node is looking for a config in the directory `/etc/waves/waves.conf` which can be mounted using Docker volumes.
-During image build, a default configuration will be copied to this directory.
-While running container if the value of `WAVES_NETWORK` is not `mainnet`, `testnet` or `stagenet`, default configuration won't be enough for correct node working.
-This is a scenario of using `CUSTOM` network - correct configuration must be provided when running container.
+For custom networks, correct configuration file must be provided when running container.
 If you use `CUSTOM` network and `/etc/waves/waves.conf` is NOT found Waves Node container will exit.

 3. You can use custom config  to override or the whole configuration.
 For additional information about Docker volumes mapping please refer to `Managing data` item.